anthal/snom_smarthome/README.md

 Smart Home Menu for snom phones
 ===============================

-Python code for snom.io phone D375 that was shown at the CeBit 2016
+Python code for snom.io phone D375 that was shown at CeBit 2016

 Scope of menu
 -------------
-* States of **Homematic heater control** (actual temperature, set temperature, valve state, battery state, mode)
+* States of **Homematic heater control** (current temperature, set temperature, valve state, battery state, mode)
 * States of **Homematic plug** (on/off, power, voltage, current, frequency)
 * Switching of Homematic plug
 * State of **Homematic window contact**